itsarvindhere/binary-tree/000. TakeUForward Tree Playlist - NOTES/027. Construct Binary Tree from Preorder and Inorder Traversal/Notes.md

 		preorder = [20,15,7] and inorder = [15,20,7]

-	So, we can built the left and right subtrees and then simply attach them to the root node.
+	So, we can build the left and right subtrees and then simply attach them to the root node.

 	So, we started with preorder = [3,9,20,15,7], inorder = [9,3,15,20,7]